NigelChen/Lemniscate/README.md

 	port = 1337 #Your port goes here. (has to be port forwarded)
 ```

+**Server commands:**
+'''ban [name]''' IP bans the player.
+Stores IP in banlist.txt (auto-generated)

+'''broadcast [message]''' Broadcasts a message to everyone in the server

+'''users''' Lists the users in the chatroom

 **TODO LIST**

 ~~- Make a fully functional graphical user interface~~

 ~~- Spam filter~~

+- HWID logging. (*For efficiant banning*)
+- Private message
+- File transfer
+- Settings for client
+- Better looking UI for client
+- Make a global chat through VPS.
 - Encryption
-- Bot protection
+- Flood bot protection
 - Users can make own server from the GUI easily.
-- Make a global chat through VPS.

 *by Nigel Chen 2015*